jules2689/trudeau/trudeau/2020-04-17/post_news.md

 ---

 **Question**:
-and this is for --well, I'll ask and see WHO wants to answer.
+and this is for --well, I'll ask and see who wants to answer.
 Does this suggest that there's different approach that we could take to re-starting the country, depending what province we'redealing with?